himanshuranjan977/Portfolio-Website/README.md

 ## Project timeline and technologies used

-Build a React website in a weak to showcase the following:
+Build a Responsive website in a weak to showcase the following:
 * My technical skill set
 * My web design skill set
 * My projects